 Well, it turns out they make their money as financial advisors.
 You’ll notice on some of the screens there are buttons to speak to an advisor so presumably, it’s possible to sign up for an advisor and pay a fee to get help with managing your portfolio.

-I prefer to do my own research and manage my own investments so I won’t be taking advantage of this service but thankfully, all of the tools I described above remain free to use, even if you don’t choose to work with one of their advisors.
+I prefer to do my own research and manage my own investments, so I won’t be taking advantage of this service, but thankfully all of the tools I described above remain free to use anyway.

 Personal Capital vs Mint